 November 5th 2019 – December 10 & January 14 to February 18th 2020

 Our dreams often show us a view that is different from what we believe or are consciously aware of in our waking life.
 Living Mindfully includes attending to the powerful messages from our dreams.

 Some dreams are vivid, emotional, and dramatic markers of a particular Journey stage.
 Other dreams can be unclear; they may address multiple situations in our lives.

 Part of the evening will review dream-work ‘best practices’.
 The balance of the evening we will work our dreams.
-This is a small group session, with a 5 week rotation.

 “Wednesday dream work is a highlight in my week” – recent client comment

 Enjoy this comment from James Hollis on the value of dreams and reclaiming inner authority in the second half of life.

 We dream every night…but what do our dreams mean and what are they trying to tell us?
 Understand some of what your dreams are telling you and how to benefit from the profound guidance they offer in your everyday life.

 Join me at the IASD conference in Arizona this summer.
 I offer a one week dream group working daily with active imagination and dreams.

 Integrating Dream Mentors via Sensing Types – Summer 2019